MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 * **Field numbers**: each field is _identified_ with a unique number.
 If a message is updated and a field is remover, its field number should be marked as forbidden using the [`reserved` statement](https://developers.google.com/protocol-buffers/docs/proto3#reserved).

 ### Any message type
 [`Any`](https://developers.google.com/protocol-buffers/docs/proto3#any) adds support to embed a field of an unknown type.
 For example, our API might have an _abstract_ `Operation` message type as a response to any requested operation.
-The `Operation` message might have a concret `status` field, plus a `response` field of type `Any`:
+The `Operation` message might have a concrete `status` field, plus a `response` field of type `Any`:

 ```proto
 import "google/protobuf/any.proto";